thecalvinchan/polaroid/README.md

 - Implement a way for users to save and share their photos
 - Add instructions on how to use the app.
 Polish the page to be more user-friendly
+- The entire app was created as framework agnostic as possible

 ## Credits